btrask/stronglink/client/README.md

 Values from multiple meta-files with the same target are combined.
 Applications should be aware that any field can have zero or more values.
 (As mentioned above, `fulltext` is currently the sole exception, in that it can only have one value per meta-file.
 It can still have multiple values from independent meta-files.)

+Although fields can contain multiple values, it's strongly recommended that applications define field names as singular terms (e.g. "hashtag" rather than "hashtags").
+This is so that queries make more sense (e.g. `hashtag=[tag]` rather than `hashtags=[tag]`).

 Currently meta-data values are append-only.
 In the future this format will be extended to indicate values to be removed.

 Meta-files are always excoded as UTF-8.
 Line endings are recommended to be LF-only, since that's what most JSON libraries use.